erickoskinen/cityprover/README.md

  ./harvest --s=Rcpa,DARcpa c-decr-decr-true-frv
  ```

  This generates a LaTeX output.
-If you add `--latexmacros` it will surround this output with
+If you add `--latexmacros=1` it will surround this output with
  everything needed to compile the latex.